crest-summit/summit-email-templates/proposal/admin/link_notice.md

 * Is this a limited submission?: ${proposal.opportunity.limitedSubmission}
 * Is this an unauthorized submission?: ${proposal.submission.unauthorized?string('Yes', 'No')}

 Please sign in to [Summit](summit.vt.edu) (summit.vt.edu) to review this proposal.

 ------------------------------------------------------------------------
-This message is system generated.
+Please do not reply, this message is system generated.

-Please do not reply.
+To opt out of email notifications or update your email preferences, go to [Summit](summit.vt.edu), click your name in the upper right corner and then Manage preferences.